dbradul/marathon/lesson_03/lesson_03.md

     - var is a reference and can be reassigned
     - 2 vars can reference the same data: id function
     - ___meta_
-        - Add diagrams or draw during the lesson?
+        - Add diagrams here or draw them during the lesson?
 - Data types intro [3]
     -   Technically, everything is saved as 0 and 1.
 Type defines how to interpret them.
     -   For example a raw bytestream can be interpreted differently depending on its type: